kieferyap/learn-by-example/web-development/front-end/vue-3/README.md

 - To learn the ins and outs of Vue

 # Usage
-1. Pull the repository
+- Pull the repository
-2. For first time learners:
+- For first time learners:
   - You can go through the lessons/folders in order
   - It might be nice to split your screen into two:
       - One to read the lesson's README
       - The other to look at the code
   - Vue courses on Udemy are also recommended

-3. If you already know your stuff and just would like to review, feel free to look around at the code
+- If you already know your stuff and just would like to review, feel free to look around at the code
-4. Feel free to experiment and break the code!
+- Feel free to experiment and break the code!

 # Table of Contents
 - [01 Comparing Vue JS and Pure Vanilla JS](./01-vue-vs-vanilla-js/)
   - Learn about key differences between Vue JS and Vanilla JS
 - [02 Directives and Event Modifiers](./02-directives/)
   - Interpolation
-  - V-Bind
+  - `v-bind`
-  - Methods and V-On
+  - Methods and `v-on`
   - Event Modifiers
-    - click.right, click.middle
+    - `click.right`, `click.middle`
-    - keyup.enter, keyup.control, keyup.page-down, keyup.page-up
+    - `keyup.enter`, `keyup.control`, `keyup.page-down`, `keyup.page-up`
-  - V-Model
+  - `v-model`
-    - v-model, v-model.trim, v-model.lazy
+    - `v-model`, `v-model.trim`, `v-model.lazy`
-  - V-Once
+  - `v-once`
-  - V-HTML
+  - `v-html`
 - [03 Conditionals and Loops](./03-conditionals-loops/)
   - v-if, v-else-if, v-else
   - v-show (and differences with v-if)